Stroud Woolen Mills

-The tenant of the Iles Mill in 1839 was Thomas Jones, and it may be the same as a mill that Jones operated at Chalford in 1833 in conjunction with a second mill that he owned at Stroud parish.
+Thomas Jones was leasing the Iles Mill in 1839 from the Ballinger family, and it is probably the same as a mill that he operated at Chalford six years earlier in 1833 in conjunction with a second mill that he owned at Stroud parish.
 He is said to have employed some 200 to 300 people, both in the mills and in supporting jobs on the outside.
 Jones was still making cloth in 1856 at one or both of his mills, but his successors Richard and Joshua Jones set up a factory to make walking sticks at one of the mills, possibly both, in competition with their brother-in-law William Dangerfield.
 The Jones brothers ultimately went bankrupt in 1865 when they were sued by Dangerfield for infringing on his patented process for putting the bend on the top end of the walking sticks.

 William Charles Grist was working the Iles Mill in 1879 as a flock and shoddy factory, and he or his heirs were still there until at least 1902 running the operation - flock being a cloth made by grinding up old used woolens, and shoddy being a cloth made from a mix of recycled wool and new wool.
 The mill was next occupied in 1906 by a firm of bone turners, who made bone or ivory buttons using a lathe.
 However, the operations in 1914 returned to a flock mill, this time occupied by Richard Grist, Ltd.

-What remains of the mill is a block that was occupied in 1972 as two separate houses.
+What remains of the mill complex at Chalford is a block that was occupied in 1972 as two separate houses.
 It includes the aforementioned Brookside House, a three-story British listed stone building (English Heritage Building ID #132873) that dates mainly from the early 19th century, but includes a 17th-century end wall and triangular gable on the north side of the house.
 The other house, which is on the east end of this block, is also a British listed building (ID #132872).
-A late 18th-century canal lock and bridge (ID #132871) that leads from the main highway over the Thames-Severn Canal to these buildings also dates to the early years of the mill.
+Also, a late 18th-century canal lock and bridge (ID #132871), which dates to the early years of the mill, leads from the highway and over the Thames-Severn Canal to these buildings.
 Another block of buildings adjoining these houses on the southwest side was demolished in 1913 after a fire.